fushuyue/Algorithm/README.md

 ## 20200103
 - Sad story, yesterday's results came from a wrong dataset my colleague gave me ...
 - Test S1707A millions time with old dataset from S1705A and failed as expected

+## 20200106
+- Large draw backs from S1705A.
+- Test S1707A millions time with new dataset
+- Start working on high frequency strategy